theusinhoiost/theusinhoiost/README.md

 - 👋 Hi, I’m @theusinhoiost
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in Front-End
-- 🌱 I’m currently learning PHP and JavaScript
+- 🌱 I’m currently learning JavaScript and React

 <!---
 theusinhoiost/theusinhoiost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.